Luca-Pulina/Food-order-react-reference/Readme.md

 # Fantasy Horror Plates - Fake Food Order App

 Welcome to Fantasy Horror Plates, a fake food order app where you can explore and order from a variety of spooky and delicious dishes inspired by your favorite horror stories and characters.
-This React project uses Typescript, useContext, esLint, Prettier, Tailwind, and i18n to create a seamless and enjoyable user experience.
+This React project uses Typescript, useContext, Redux, esLint, Prettier, Tailwind, and i18n to create a seamless and enjoyable user experience.

+Note: useContext is in branch `context-branch` NOT in main

 ## Installation